GeertJohan/go.qrt/README.md

 go.qrt generates a QR code based on UTF-8 characters.
 This allow you to display a QR code in your terminal

+** Depending on your terminal, you may need to scan the QR code under an angle to make it appear square **

 ### Install
 `go get github.com/GeertJohan/go.qrt`